 6. Wiha 28506 TorqueVario-S Torque Screwdriver

-The Wiha TorqueVario-S Screwdriver looks like a very solid tool.
+The Wiha TorqueVario-S Screwdriver looks like a solid tool.
 It features a fully enclosed design that’s perfect for use in controlled production environments.
-Because of this, it’s a very expensive tool.
-In fact, you can purchase other torque screwdrivers that come with far more features for less than half the price of this one.
+Because of this, it’s a costly tool.
+In fact, you can purchase other torque screwdrivers with far more features for less than half the price of this one.
 And those include bits, which are conspicuously absent from the Wiha.

-This tool has a torque range from 10-50 in-lb.
-It’s laser calibrated and the accuracy is guaranteed for 5,000 cycles.
+The Wiha has a torque range from 10–50 in-lb.
+It’s laser calibrated, and the accuracy is guaranteed for 5,000 cycles.
 But that’s not enough to justify the price, especially when you take its biggest shortcoming into account.
 While most of the tools we tested featured easy torque adjustments, this one requires a separate tool to adjust the torque level!
-The tool is included, but it’s small, too easy to lose, and it’s a separate tool to think about and carry around.
+The tool is included, but it’s small, too easy to lose, and a separate tool to think about and carry around.
 For us, this is too big of a drawback to ignore.

 7. Wera Kraftform 7446 Torque Screwdriver

-With a limited torque range of just 11-29 in-lb, the Wera Kraftform 7446 Torque Screwdriver didn’t impress us from the start.
-But several nice features started to win us over, such as the compact design that’s comfortable to hold and fits nicely into tight spots.
+With a limited torque range of just 11–29 in-lb, the Wera Kraftform 7446 Torque Screwdriver didn’t impress us.
+But several excellent features started to win us over, such as the compact design that’s comfortable to hold and fits nicely into tight spots.
 The whole tool is protected by a lifetime warranty, showing that Wera believes in its products.

 8. Stark 17520 Adjustable Torque Screwdriver

 The Stark Adjustable Torque Screwdriver is a tool of average quality.
 It’s reasonably priced and includes 20 bits with a hard-plastic case to keep everything organized.
 Like many similar tools, it has a torque range that spans from 10-50 in-lb, making it versatile enough for most situations.